rx290/SalesforceDevelopment/Apex/Fudamentals/Data Types, Data Structures, Data Conversion.md

 # Notes for Data Types, Data Structure, Escape Sequence and Data Conversion

+## Variable

+   Variable is a temporarily available space in the memory allocated by a resource manager to store something when the program is running.
+   Variable has two phases which are as follows:
+      1. Variable Declaration
+      2. Variable Initialization

+   When a variable name is written along with its data type that phase is called a variable declaration.
+   When a variable is called within the program and a value is assigned to it, this is called variable Initialization.
+   example:
+   Declaration: String greeting;
+   Initialization: greeting = 'Hello World';

+   Using variable: System.debug(greeting);

+## Heap

+   Heap is a space in memory usually the size of the ram which is designated/allcated to store the data in runtime.
+   For salesforce heap size limit is 6 MB for synchronous transactions and 12 mb for the asynchronous transactions.
+   These is the total amount of memory provided by salesforce and apex transaction cannot exceed these limits, therefore batches are used.
+   Other wise "Heap Size Too Large" error is thrown, devs uses follwoing techniques to avoid these errors:

+   1. **Optimizing data structures**: Using efficient data structures, like sets and maps, can help reduce memory usage.
+   2. **Minimizing object creation**: Reducing the number of objects created during a transaction can help conserve memory.
+   3. **Using transient variables**: Declaring variables as transient can help reduce memory usage, as these variables are not stored in the heap.
+   4. **Batching operations**: Breaking up large transactions into smaller batches can help avoid exceeding the heap size limit.

 ## Data Types

      There are 11 types of Primitive Data types